DougHennig/SFMail/README.md

 * nTimeout: The email timeout in seconds (SMTP only).
 The default is 30.

+* cOAuthURL: The URL to obtain an OAuth 2.0 token.

+* cOAuthClientID: The OAuth2 Client ID.

+* cOAuthClientSecret: The OAuth2 Client Secret.

+* cOAuthScope: The OAuth2 scope.
+For Microsoft 365, use https://outlook.office.com/SMTP.Send.

 ## Using SFMail

 To use SFMail, instantiate the SFMail class, set the appropriate properties, and call the SendMail method.
 See the sample program at the top of this document.